rshk-archive/datacat-poc-140825/docs/source/internals/dataset-configuration.rst

 Hold configuration for extraction of geographical data from a dataset.

+**Plugins behavior**

+:py:mod:`Geo Plugin <datacat.ext.geo>`

+    - on metadata creation, add own resource links (conversions to other formats)
+    - expose API endpoints to query the geographical data
+    - on dataset create/update import datasets to PostGIS table (and remove those tables on delete)
+    - render tiles via mapnik

 Key: ``geo.enabled``
 --------------------

 If set to ``True``, indicates that this dataset should be treated as a geographical dataset by the Geo plugin.
+Otherwise, it will simply be ignored.

 Key: ``geo.importer``